SUNW4VE/ChromaFire/README.md

 config file.
 - If you use custom weapon keybinds, set them in the config file.
-If the last weapon bind you selected with the sniper bind, the program will autoscope and fire for 100% accuracy.
+If the last weapon bind you selected with the sniper bind, the program will autoscope for accuracy.
+- Focus on the CLI window and press **Ctrl+Q** to quit.

 Performance Statistics:
 ------------------------------------------------------------------